RfidResearchGroup/proxmark3/README.txt

 DEVELOPMENT:

-This fork is adjusted to compile on windows/mingw environment with Qt5.3.1 & GCC 4.9 For people with linux you will need to patch some source code and some small change to one makefile.
-If you are lazy, you google the forum and find asper's or holimans makefile or you find your solution below.
+This fork is adjusted to compile on windows/mingw environment with Qt5.3.1 & GCC 4.9

-GC made updates to allow this to build easily on Ubuntu 14.04.2 LTS.
+GC made updates to allow this to build easily on Ubuntu 14.04
 	- See https://github.com/Proxmark/proxmark3/wiki/Ubuntu%20Linux
 	- Generally speaking, if you're running a "later" Proxmark, installation is very easy.
 	- Run "sudo apt-get install p7zip git build-essential libreadline5 libreadline-dev libusb-0.1-4 libusb-dev libqt4-dev perl pkg-config wget libncurses5-dev